PiyushMittl/hibernate-framework-bloglinks/readme.md

-1. Relationship
+1. Relationship(saving sub entities)
     a. one to one
     b. one to many
     c. many to one
-2. Embeded objects
+2. Embeded objects(saving sub object which are not entities)
 3. Inheritance
     a.
 4. Caching